oasis-tcs/openc2-jadn/serialization-rules.md

 * The .ID suffix on Choice, Enumerated and Map types does not affect serialized values.

 Names for CBOR types are as shown in Concise Data Definition Language [CDDL].
-For structure types, arrays and maps are the only two representation formats, but they are used to specify four distinguishable styles of composition:
+For structure types, arrays and maps are the only two representation formats, but they are used to specify five distinguishable styles of composition:
 * **vector**, an array of elements that have the same semantics.
-* **record**, an array of elements that have different, positionally defined semantics, as detailed in the data structure definition.
+* **array**, an array of elements that have different positionally-defined semantics, as detailed in the structure definition.
 * **table**, a map from a domain of keys to a domain of values that have the same semantics.
 * **struct**, a map from a domain of keys as defined by the specification to a domain of values that have semantics bound to the key.
+* **record**, an ordered map from keys that have positions to values that have positionally-defined semantics, as detailed in the structure definition.

 | JADN Type | CBOR Serialization Requirement |
 | :--- | :--- |